 "It takes some getting used, but those who are used to it and love it, and they are difficult to distract from the therapy," - said Dr. Stupp at Medscape Medical News.

-Dr. Ramakrishna indicated that the transmitting device field treatment the tumor treatment is discussed in his clinic with newly diagnosed patients.
+Dr. Ramakrishna indicated that the treatment device transmitting tumor treatment field discussed in his clinic with newly diagnosed patients.
 "Areas of tumor treatment - is an added tool in the set of treatments, but it is not fundamentally alter the prognosis of glioblastoma," - he said.

 "But then, the surgery, and radiation therapy have not changed, and the unit offers lushuyu survival compared with current options," - said Dr. Stupp.